 2. Love Your Cells

-I just learned this recently and I’m really liking it.
+I learned this recently and really like it.
 I send love to every cell in my body.
-Even if there’s no way in hell you can do the first suggestion on this list, you can certainly love your cells.
+Even if there’s no way you can do the first tip on this list, you can certainly love your cells.
 There’s nothing confrontational about this.

-Your body supports your work here on earth so you can do everything you desire.
+Your body supports your work on earth, so you can do everything you desire.
 You want healthy cells doing their best for you.
 Spend even just one minute sending love to yourself at the cellular level and feel it in your body.
 It’s wonderful.